skramm/homog2d/docs/homog2d_manual.md

 - `HOMOG2D_ENABLE_PRTP`: enables pointer-based runtime polymorphism.
 This will add a common base class `rtp::Root` to all the geometric primitives.
 At present, runtime polymorphism is currently moving to a variant-based approach, see [RTP](#section_rtp) section.
+- `HOMOG2D_ENABLE_VRTP`: enables variant-based runtime polymorphism.
+This will add a class `rtp::CommonType` holding all the geometric primitives as a std::variant.
+See section [RTP](#section_rtp) for details.

 - `HOMOG2D_DEBUGMODE`: this will be useful if some asserts triggers somewhere.
 While this shoudn't happen even with random data, numerical (floating-point) issues may still happen, [read this for details](homog2d_qa.md#assert_trigger).